withastro/roadmap/active-rfcs/0000-build-performance.md

 - Add the behaviors described in this PR behind a flag, `--experimental-static-build`.
 A PR that brings partial support for this [already exists](https://github.com/withastro/astro/pull/2168).
 - Promote the usage of the [local: directive](https://github.com/withastro/rfcs/pull/59), if that RFC passes, over `Astro.resolve` in documentation and on Discord.
 - Add a deprecation warning to `Astro.resolve` that exists for at least 1 major version.
+- Once the static build becomes the default, leave in the legacy flag behind a flag (such as `--legacy-build`) for 1 major version.
 - Remove `Astro.resolve` and fully enforce static directives when this feature becomes unflagged.

 # Unresolved questions